 With the change of century Else Marie Pade experienced a rising popularity from the new generation of composers and electronic music listeners.
 In her essay "The Compositional Possibilities are Endless", Else Marie Pade writes about her music and dramatic life.

 Following funds have supported the digitalization of Else Marie Pade's scores, parts, tapes and the making of the podcast serie by The Lake Radio possible: Augustinus Fonden, A.P.
-Møller Fonden, Aage og Johanne Louis-Hansens Fond, Konsul Georg Jorck og Hustru Emma, Koda's Kulturelle Midler, Sonning Fonden, Statens Kunstfond - projektstøtteudvalget.
+Møller Fonden, Aage og Johanne Louis-Hansens Fond, Konsul Georg Jorck og Hustru Emma Jock's Fond, Kodas Kulturelle Midler, Sonning Fonden, Statens Kunstfond - projektstøtteudvalget.